-There have been plenty of time lapse videos floating around the interwebs lately and it’s inspiring many photographers to give the medium a go.
-As with any photography, getting the lighting correct is crucial to the end result.
+There have been plenty of timelapse videos floating around the interwebs lately, and they’re inspiring many photographers to give the medium a go.
+As with any photography, getting the lighting correct is crucial.
 Jay P. Morgan gives a walk through of the lighting setup he used when making a timelapse video:

 While your timelapse photography will probably be little different from Morgan’s, there’s still plenty of sound advice in the video.
-Some of it even translates into other styles of photography as well.
+Some of it even translates into other styles of photography.
 Here are a few highlights from the tutorial:

 - If you’re going to be working outside under the harsh sun, hang a silk over your set.
 Morgan uses a 20′ x 20′ white silk, hung as close as possible to the ground without it getting in the frame.
 Hang the silk low and it will diffuse the sun over a larger area of your workspace.